sahithyaravi/coref_csk/README.md

 * Since knowledge addition works only with gold mentions (so far), the span scorer is not relevant, ignore the training method 'continue' and 'e2e'.

-* We will update the code and add more details in the near future.
+* We will update the code and add more details (data used as input to GPT3) in the near future.